alterNERDtive/VaultHunters-tweaks/README.md

 * ~~Mobs no longer have a chance to spawn with backpacks.~~ Fixed in the official pack.
 * Made Sky Stone actually mineable in raw vaults.
+* Reduced Mekanism QIO to 4 knowledge points like RS and AE2.

 ## QoL Changes